 Unless you live next door to a US Embassy or a US Post Office where you can get this document notarized, you really only have one choice: an online notary.
 This is a relatively new thing but I’ve done my homework…it’s completely legit and legal.
 I used an online notary to get my USPS Form 1583 notarized and it ended up being a lot easier than I originally thought.
 I highly recommend a service called NotaryCam.

 Using NotaryCam is simple: you download the app on your phone, upload the document you need signed, follow the identity confirmation steps and then essentially have a Skype call with a certified notary in the U.S. All-in-all the process took me less than half an hour.
 Best of all, it’s only $25 to get it done.

 Reviews of the Best Virtual Mailbox Services

 While I’ve already mentioned that I personally use Traveling Mailbox, I wanted to provide you with my detailed notes and review of all the other companies that I researched during my quest to find the best virtual mailbox services.

 Option #1: Traveling Mailbox Review > RECOMMENDED

-Traveling Mailbox has been an excellent service for me over the past year.
-Aside from the fact that it was the only company that had an address in Dallas, Texas (which was a huge plus for me), they are also a well-rated and very professional company that has been around since 2011.
+Traveling Mailbox has been an excellent service for me over the past few years.
+Aside from the fact that it was the only company at the time that had an address in Dallas, Texas (which was a huge plus for me), they are also a well-rated and very professional company that has been around since 2011.